rmrichardson88/seoMLpipeline/README.md

 # seoMLpipeline
 Proof of Concept Pipeline using SEO data to identify areas of opportunity to drive website traffic

+** NOTE: there is currently a library in this script with a metadata widget that causes the .ipynb file from Colab to fail to display.
+I have uploaded the main file as a .py, but expect some oddities until I can troubleshoot. **

 Originally built in Google Colab, the Python Script:
   - creates a drive location for a dataset of SEO data
   - builds a PySpark pipeline to impose a schema of features on that dataset